codepb/jquery-template/readme.md

 The plugin has a number of data-... attributes that can be used to populate various attributes with the data.
 There is also the powerful data-template-bind attribute that accepts a JSON object, enabling binding to any attribute, or the content of the element.

+#### Arrays

+You can pass an array of objects instead of a single object and the template will be populated and added to the container for each item in the array.
+There are options built in that allow you to page the results from an array as well.
+See the options section below and the included examples.

 ### Data Formatters

 It is also possible to define data formatters.
 These are assigned through the `$.addTemplateFormatter` method.
 This function either accepts a map of functions and the keys that they will be referenced by, or a single function with a single key as two separate parameters.
 Each formatter takes two values, the value being assigned, and a template to use to define how this data is displayed.
 The data-format-template may be empty.
 Example usage of this is below: